grishkabarabashka/grishkabarabashka.github.io/README.md

 Run join command from init output on worker nodes.
 This ends separate nodes installs and all other steps are executed either locally or on master node (you'll need kubectl configured)

+## K9s install
+Install locally on your machine or run on master node.

 ## Network layer (CNI) install (master node)
 Cilium is used as CNI
 ```